smeriwether/merimerimeri.com/_posts/2022-02-27-home-office.md

 I have the “Large” sized mat and it fits on my desk perfectly.
 The “Quick Access Toolbar” is a great idea, I keep a pen and chapstick in it.
 And the “Magnetic Cable Organizer” is a wonderful companion to a wired keyboard.
 The desk mat looks and feels premium and I'm really happy with it.

-## My lighting

-A recent (late 2021) addition to my Home Office is the [Elgato Key Light](https://www.elgato.com/en/key-light).
-My desk is in front of a window which provides plenty of natural light during the day.
-But at night, the lack of ceiling lights made it so that it was nearly impossible to look even decent on evening Zoom calls.
-With the Key Light that problem mostly goes away.
-It's probably overkill for what I need, I keep the brightness pretty low, so besides the fact that I could've saved some money I'm happy with my purchase.

 ## My other accessories

 The thing that connects it all together is the [Anker 577 Thunderbolt Dock](https://us.anker.com/products/a8396).
 Everything on my desk plugs into